mindreframer/require_pattern_xt/README.md

 # RequirePatternXt
+__ a fork from https://github.com/Wardrop/RequirePattern with some impovements __

 This library provides a simple extension to the Kernel module that allows files to be conveniantly `require`'d based on a glob pattern.